 The next step after the stance is body division.
 The general rule is to have 60% of your total body weight resting on your forward leg and the rest on your back leg.
 You can always adjust when you want to throw.

 Next, proceed to grab the dart.
 There are different ways of gripping a dart, and it’s the same for both soft and steel tip darts.
-You can either use one of 3-finger, 4-finger, or the pencil grip.
+You can use either the 3-finger, 4-finger, or pencil grip.

 The more fingers you have around the dart, the more control you have over your throw.
 On the flip side, the more finger you use, the slower it becomes to release the dart no matter the design of the barrel.
 This is where control comes to play.